Ecological urbanism

 Ecological urbanism draws from ecology to inspire an urbanism that is more socially inclusive and sensitive to the environment.
-It is less ideologically driven, than green urbanism or sustainable urbanism.
-In many ways, ecological urbanism is an evolution of, and a critique of, Landscape Urbanism arguing for a more holistic approach to the design and management of cities.
-This type of urbanism has a central scope of four main objectives: Compactness, complexity, efficiency, and stability.
-This model of Urbanism strives to tackle the current challenges of society by intertwining sustainability and urban occupation models.
+It is less ideologically driven than green urbanism or sustainable urbanism.
+In many ways, ecological urbanism is an evolution and a critique of landscape urbanism, which argues for a more holistic approach to the design and management of cities.
+This type of urbanism has a central scope of four main objectives: compactness, complexity, efficiency, and stability.
+This model of urbanism strives to tackle the current challenges of society by intertwining sustainability and urban occupation models.

+Etymology

 "Ecological urbanism" was coined by architect and planner Miguel Ruano in his 1998 book Eco-Urbanism: Sustainable Human Settlements, 60 Case Studies.
 The term first appeared as "EcoUrbanism", which is defined as "the development of multi-dimensional sustainable human communities within harmonious and balanced built environments".
 The term was used later in April 2003 at a conference at the University of Oregon, and again in 2006 in a paper by Jeffrey Hou.
 Mohsen Mostafavi used the term in the 2007 publication Intervention Architecture and in a lecture at the Canadian Centre for Architecture.
 Today, ecological urbanism is recognized as a formal academic research topic.
 Notably, the Harvard University Graduate School of Design has conducted a conference, held an art exhibition, and published a book all centered around ecological urbanism.

+Scholarship

 Arguing for a "new ethics and aesthetics of the urban," the 656-page Ecological Urbanism book, edited by Mohsen Mostafavi with Gareth Doherty, was published in May 2010 by Lars Müller Publishers (ISBN 978-3-03778-189-0).
 The book follows the conference, and exhibition, held at the GSD in 2009.
 The book has a long list of contributors, including Rem Koolhaas, Homi K. Bhabha, Mitchell Joachim, Andrea Branzi, and about 130 others.
 A blog during the conference is part of the book.
 According to Architecture Today, the book is "one of the few books that recognises and articulates how, if this systems-based approach is to be successful, it needs to design, integrate and express complex systems and social processes in ways that are fundamentally humane."
 The book has been reviewed and cited in many publications, including [Metropolis Magazine], The Journal of Landscape Architecture, and Cities magazine.
 Events and discussions on the book have been held at the 2010 Venice Biennale, the Storefront for Art and Architecture in New York, and at the Van Alen Institute in New York.

 In his introduction to the Ecological Urbanism, "Why Ecological Urbanism?
 Why Now?", extracted in Topos: The International Review of Landscape Architecture and Urban Design, Mostafavi asks: "Increased numbers of people and cities go hand in hand with a greater exploitation of the world’s limited resources.
 Every year, more cities are feeling the devastating impacts of this situation.
 What are we to do?
 What means do we have as designers to address this challenging reality?